Sum of Measures 1—5 (Total Package)

 |08B1 - Asian Development Bank||USD29,140,000||USD29,140,000||

-(i) 31 March 2020, USD0.47 million under the COVID-19 Emergency Response; (ii) 8 April 2020, USD0.47 million under the TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreak of Other Communicable Disease [update as of 17 July 2020].
-As of 18 June 2021, the amount increased to USD0.61 million; (iii) 15 April 2020, USD0.02 million technical assistance under Strengthening Social Protection in the Pacific ; (iv) 17 April 2020, USD6 million under the Pacific Disaster Resilience Program (Phase 2); (v) 24 April 2020, USD0.13 million technical assitance under Developing the Pacific Health Sector (Additional Financing); (vi) 5 June 2020, USD0.14 million technical assistance under Pacific Economic Management (Additional Financing); (vii) 29 July 2020, USD1.03 million under COVID-19 Emergency Response; (viii) 10 August 2020, USD0.35 million under Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) 12 August 2020, USD0.23 million technical assitance under "Support for gender sensitive responses to COVID-19 in the Pacific Developing Member Countries; (x) 12 November 2020, USD14 million CPRO "Health Expenditure and Livelihood Support Program"; (xi) 11 December 2020, USD6 million Pacific Disaster Resilience Program (Phase 3); (xii) 17 December 2020, USD0.10 million technical assistance under "Supporting MSMEs in the Pacific from the Effects of COVID-19 Pandemic".
+(i) 31 March 2020, USD0.47 million under the COVID-19 Emergency Response; (ii) 8 April 2020, USD0.71 million under the TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreak of Other Communicable Disease.
+As of 17 July 2020, the amount decreased to USD0.47 million.
+As of 12 February 2021, the amount increased to USD0.61 million.
+As of 8 October 2021, the amount increased to USD0.67 million; (iii) 15 April 2020, USD0.02 million technical assistance under Strengthening Social Protection in the Pacific; (iv) 17 April 2020, USD6 million under the Pacific Disaster Resilience Program (Phase 2); (v) 24 April 2020, USD0.13 million technical assitance under Developing the Pacific Health Sector (Additional Financing); (vi) 5 June 2020, USD0.14 million technical assistance under Pacific Economic Management (Additional Financing); (vii) 29 July 2020, USD1.03 million under COVID-19 Emergency Response; (viii) 10 August 2020, USD0.35 million under Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) 12 August 2020, USD0.23 million technical assitance under "Support for gender sensitive responses to COVID-19 in the Pacific Developing Member Countries; (x) 12 November 2020, USD14 million CPRO "Health Expenditure and Livelihood Support Program"; (xi) 11 December 2020, USD6 million Pacific Disaster Resilience Program (Phase 3); (xii) 17 December 2020, USD0.10 million technical assistance under "Supporting MSMEs in the Pacific from the Effects of COVID-19 Pandemic".

 |08B2 - Other||USD28,494,600||USD28,494,600||